Botspot/pi-apps/DOCUMENTATION.md

 End of apt functions.
 Flatpak functions below.

 - `flatpak_install` - Install an app from Flatpak.
 This function simplifies the process for script-writers and improves terminal-output.
+  - This should only be used in install-64 scripts as there is no arm32 support on flathub anymore
   - Example usage:
     ```bash
     flatpak_install librepcb || exit 1